-During the year ended June 30, 2002, the Agency entered into a reimbursement agreement with Gateway Associates, a developer of a project located within the Agency's Depot District Project Area.
-Under the agreement, the Agency is obligated to repay to the developers, from the tax increment revenues received from the respective projects, up to \$16,500,000 plus accrued interest, but not in excess of the tax increment revenues received from the individual projects.
-These obligations are also subject to the developers paying property taxes on a timely basis and the receipts of certificates of project completion.
-For the years ended June 30, 2022, the Agency recorded expenses of \$1,196,560.
+During the year ended June 30, 2007, the Agency entered into a reimbursement agreement with Rio Grande Development LLC, a developer of a project within the Agency's Depot District Project Area.
+Tremonton Hospitality LLC, dba Urban Suites assumed the agreement through an assignment and assumption agreement signed in June 2016.
+NF IV-VA SSCI Salt Lake LLC assumed the agreement through an assignment and assumption agreement signed in Fiscal Year 2021.
+Under this agreement, the Agency is obligated to repay to the developers, from the tax increment revenue increases received from the prospective projects, at the lesser of \$2,020,000 or 37.5% of the tax increment increases over the reimbursement term, plus accrued interest, but not to exceed the tax increment revenues received by the Agency from the individual projects.
+These obligations are also subject to the developers paying property taxes in a timely manner and the receipts of certificates project completion.
+For the year ended June 30, 2023, the Agency paid the developers \$73,047.

 During the year ended June 30, 2010, the Agency entered into a reimbursement agreement with 222 S. Main Investments, LLC, a developer of a project within the Agency's Central Business District Project Area.
 Under this agreement, the Agency is obligated to repay to the developers 85% of the tax increment revenues received by the Agency from the respective project up to the lesser of: 1) total developer costs less \$127,300,000 or 2) \$6,000,000, plus accrued interest of 5.9%, over the reimbursement term, which expires in January 2031.
 These obligations are also subject to the developers paying property taxes on a timely basis, the receipt of certificates of project completion, and annual certificates of compliance with the other terms of the reimbursement agreement.
-For the years ended June 30, 2022, the Agency recorded expenses of \$614,573.
+For the year ended June 30, 2023, the Agency recorded expenses of \$559,841.

 During the year ended June 30, 2015, the Agency entered into a reimbursement agreement with Liberty Gateway Properties, L.C.
 (Liberty) for a mixed-use housing project located on 500 West between South Temple and 100 South, in the Agency's Depot District Project Area.
 The agreement provides a tax increment reimbursement to the Developer for costs incurred in connection with the associated parking garage component of the project from the tax increment created from the property.
-Under the agreement, the Agency will pay the Developer a reimbursement amount equal to the sum of 1) \$3,000 multiplied by the actual number of eligible at-grade structured parking stalls (up to a maximum of 48 stalls), plus 2) \$6,000 multiplied by the actual number of below-grade structured parking stalls (up to a maximum of 112), together with simple interest accrued thereon.
+Under the agreement, the Agency will pay the Developer a reimbursement amount equal to the sum of 1) \$3,000 multiplied by the actual number of eligible at-grade structured parking stalls (up to a maximum of 48 stalls), plus 2) \$6,000 multiplied by the actual number of belowgrade structured parking stalls (up to a maximum of 112), together with simple interest accrued thereon.
 The maximum that will be reimbursed is \$816,000.
 The reimbursement term is for the tax years 2015 through 2022.
 The Agency will make an annual payment to the Developer during the reimbursement term in an amount equal to 72% of the tax increment for such year actually received by the Agency until the earlier to occur of 1) Developer has received an amount equal to the reimbursement amount or 2) the expiration of the reimbursement term.
 These obligations are subject to the Developer paying property taxes on a timely basis, receipts of certificates of project completion, and other annual reporting duties as defined in the reimbursement agreement.
-For the year ended June 30, 2022, the Agency recorded expenses of \$108,706.
+For the year ended June 30, 2023, the Agency recorded expenses of \$129,148.